 Let's discuss each map in detail one by one.

 Proportional Symbol maps are suitable for visualizing the quantitative data for individual locations.
 It shows the data of one or two quantitative values per location.
 (Among two values, one value is encoded with color and the other is with size).
-Let’s take an example of the Earthquakes occurred between 1981 to 2014 around the Earth, and size them by magnitude.
+Let’s take an example of the Earthquakes that occurred between 1981 to 2014 around the Earth, and size them by magnitude.
 Tableau allows you to color the data point locations by magnitude for extra details.

 Choropleth maps are also called Filled maps in Tableau.
 These maps are best suitable for visualizing the ratio data or statistical data in the form of various shading patterns or symbols on specific geographic areas.
 Choropleth maps are best suitable for visualizing data for polygons.
 And the Polygons may be countries, states, regions, or any area that can be geocoded in Tableau.

-Let us consider an example here, if you wish to find the hail storms occurred in the U.S last year, you can use point distribution map to see if you can spot any clusters.
+Let us consider an example here, if you wish to find the hail storms that occurred in the U.S last year, you can use a point distribution map to see if you can spot any clusters.

 Heat maps are also called density maps in tableau.
 Heat maps work efficiently to make the large volumes of data to be made comprehensible.
-Heat maps are one of the great ways to spot trends and helps in what to do next.
+Heat maps are one of the great ways to spot trends and help in what to do next.
 Heat maps are good at self-explanatory, and intuitive compared to other maps.

-If you wish to find the user engagement on a website, the Heat map will help you with that.
-For example, you would like to find which area or content on a page has got more & fewer clicks on a site, then apply heat map which highlights the area where users have clicked a maximum number of times with black color and give light color where users have given no or less attention.
+If you wish to find user engagement on a website, the Heat map will help you with that.
+For example, you would like to find which area or content on a page has got more & fewer clicks on a site, then apply a heat map which highlights the area where users have clicked a maximum number of times with black color and give light color where users have given no or less attention.

 Flow maps are also called path maps in tableau.
 These maps are often used in Tableau to show a Path over time.
 Flow suites perfectly to show the journey of a particular thing from one place to another over a period of time, as the path of a storm.
 The best example is Thunder stores, you can get the area from where a storm started and ended.